Divyanshu409/Assignment-1-Backend-AI-ENGINEER-INTERNSHIP-/README.md

 **After restart — task still present (persistence proof):**
 ![After restart](screenshots/Screenshot%202026-08-01%20153214.png)

-> Note: double-check these four A3 captions match what each screenshot
-> actually shows, and reorder/relabel if not — they're my best guess based
-> on the testing order we walked through, not something I verified myself.

 ## Proving persistence

 Created a task via `POST /tasks` against the Neon Postgres instance, fully